schalkdaniel/compboost/paper/paper.md

 ##
 ```

 A similar software is the well known `R` implementation `mboost` [@mboost1].
 The advantage of `mboost` over `compboost` is the extensive functionality which includes more base-learners and loss functions (families).
-Nevertheless, `mboost` has issues when it comes to large datasets.
+Nevertheless, `mboost` has issues if trained on large datasets.
 In addition, `compboost` is much faster in terms of runtime and uses much less memory.
-This makes `compboost` more applicable in terms of big data.
+This makes `compboost` more applicable for big data.

 <!-- Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it -->

-The modular principle of `compboost` allows it to extend the algorithm to do more complicated analyses as boosting functional data, investigating on different optizer, or improve the intrinsic feature selection using resampling.
+The modular principle of `compboost` allows to extend the algorithm to do more complicated analyses as boosting functional data, investigating on different optizer, or improve the intrinsic feature selection using resampling.

 <!-- A list of key references including a link to the software archive -->
 # References